Skip to main content

 "Me too."
 He looked lost in thought.

-"What would happen if she was alone?"
-Bondita wondered "This can happen again?"
+"What would happen if she were alone?"
+Bondita wondered, "This can happen again?"

 "Why would you be alone?"
 His frown met her stare.
 She looked away awkwardly.